urlscan/urlscan-cli/README.md

 ### Proxy

-`HTTP_RPOXY` or `HTTPS_PROXY` environment variables are respected by default.
+`HTTP_RPOXY` and `HTTPS_PROXY` environment variables are respected by default.
 Additionally, you can set the proxy via `--proxy` option:

 ```bash
 urlscan --proxy http://proxy:1234 <command>